gozdemadendere/My_Portfolio_Projects/Customer_Segmentation_Process/README.md

 ## CUSTOMER SEGMENTATION PROCESS (Rule Based Classifications)

-- The customer segmentation process aims to group customers depending on similar characteristics, needs, and behaviors.
-Then create customer segments, and create marketing strategies based on each group.
+- The customer segmentation process aims to group customers depending on similar characteristics, needs, and behaviors, then create customer segments, and create marketing strategies based on each group.

 - The goal of customer segmentation is to find new customers' potential segments, support marketing strategies, and calculate the potential revenue of these customers.